 Format should be: degree earned, area of study, university attended, year degree was earned.

-Section 3: Research Interests Please contact Heather Lansky in the EHE Office of Research to fill out the Research Interests survey that populates this section.
+Section 3: Research Interests Please contact Kim Lightle in the EHE Office of Research to fill out the Research Interests survey that populates this section.

 Section 4: Research Summary